Refinitiv/Real-Time-SDK/README.md

 - [C++/C](https://developers.refinitiv.com/elektron/elektron-sdk-cc/docs)
 - [Java](https://developers.refinitiv.com/elektron/elektron-sdk-java/docs)

-Please note that HTML documentation is also available within each package that is available for download in Developer Portal.
-However, we recommend using these docs from above mentioned Developer Portal links.
-If viewing docs in a package locally, please use Internet Explorer or modify security settings with Chrome, Firefox, etc. to do so.
+Please note that HTML documentation is also available within each package; packages are available for download in Developer Portal.
+Legacy portal for ETA has been removed from each package and remains available on Developer Portal for [C](https://docs-developers.refinitiv.com/1565642222871/16304/Docs/WebDocs/wwhelp/wwhimpl/js/html/wwhelp.htm#href=TransportAPI_Documentation_Portal/Transport_C_DocPortal.1.01.html) and [Java](https://docs-developers.refinitiv.com/1573085826531/16305/Docs/WebDocs/wwhelp/wwhimpl/js/html/wwhelp.htm#href=TransportAPI_Java_Documentation_Portal/Transport_J_DocPortal.1.01.html).
+We highly recommend using these docs from above mentioned Developer Portal links.
+If viewing docs included with a locally installed package, please consider hosting the HTML docs in an internal portal or use Internet Explorer or modify security settings with Chrome, Firefox, etc. to do so.

 # Developing
 If you discover any issues with this project, please feel free to create an Issue.